 I am an AHRC funded doctoral research student.
-My Ph.D. thesis is provisionally titled Imperial women and political legitimacy in Byzantium: 976-1103.
-More widely, I am interested in women's history in late antiquity and the early medieval period, gender studies, eleventh- and twelfth-century Greek literature and the history of the built environment of Istanbul.
+My Ph.D. thesis is provisionally titled The Empresses Aikaterine and Eudokia Makrembolitissa.
+Visibility and Power in Eleventh-Century Byzantium.
+More widely, I am interested in the writing of biography as a historical discipline, women's history in late antiquity and the early medieval period, gender studies, eleventh- and twelfth-century Greek literature and the history of the built environment of Istanbul.

-Short, E. and MacDonald, E. (forthcoming, 2020) ‘Shirin in Context: The Wives of Khosrow Parvez’, in Kerstin Droß-Krüpe & Sebastian Fink (eds), (Self-)Presentation and Perception of Powerful Women in the Ancient World, Proceedings of the Eighth Workshop of the Melammu Project, University of Kassel, 30 January-1 February 2019.
+Short, E. and MacDonald, E. (forthcoming, 2021) ‘Shirin in Context: The Wives of Khosrow Parvez’, in Kerstin Droß-Krüpe & Sebastian Fink (eds.), (Self-)Presentation and Perception of Powerful Women in the Ancient World, Proceedings of the Eighth Workshop of the Melammu Project, University of Kassel, 30 January-1 February 2019.
+Münster: Zaphon.

 Short, E., 2019, ‘The Socioemotional Labour Performed by Women in the Medieval Byzantine Oikos (1000 – 1118)’.
 Gendered Voices 4.
 Pp. 18-23.

-The purpose of this study is to explain the visibility of imperial women in sources for the history of eleventh-century Byzantium.
-I focus my examination upon imperial women’s significance within discourses which rationalised and shaped imperial legitimacy in the seventy-five years between 976 and 1103.
-I further investigate how imperial women enacted agency within the framework structured by these discourses.
+The purpose of this study is to explain the visibility of three empresses in sources for the history of eleventh-century Byzantium.
+Using a biographical approach influenced by the social sciences, I examine these individual's significance within discourses which rationalised and shaped imperial legitimacy in the twenty-four years between 1057 and 1081.
+I further investigate how each empress enacted agency within the framework structured by these discourses.